Canada’s National Adaptation Strategy

 Federal actions

-The Government of Canada has developed an action plan to outline the details of how the federal government is supporting the implementation of the National Adaptation Strategy, and contributing to meaningful and measurable improvements in climate resiliency in Canada.
-Updated regularly, and guided by this Strategy, the federal action plan will:
+The Government of Canada has developed an action plan, the Government of Canada Adaptation Action Plan, to outline the details of how the federal government is supporting the implementation of the Strategy.
+It outlines the federal role in advancing resilience and includes a comprehensive inventory of federal adaptation initiatives.

 Provincial and Territorial actions

 Provincial and territorial governments have jurisdiction over many areas critical for achieving our collective climate change resilience goals.
 They are responsible and set the direction for a wide range of climate change adaptation measures in their jurisdiction.
 Provinces and territories are at various states of climate change preparedness.
 Most have undertaken assessments of climate change risks, many advance adaptation through broader climate change strategies, and some have begun implementing dedicated adaptation action plans.
-See Annex E for additional information on climate change adaptation initiatives in each jurisdiction.
+See Annex B for additional information on climate change adaptation initiatives in each jurisdiction.

 Increasing climate change resilience for all people living in Canada requires governments to align policies and programming.
 This will enable scaled up efforts, ensure adaptation measures are delivered efficiently, and make effective use of public funding.
-The National Adaptation Strategy aims to transform the way governments in Canada work together to increase climate change resilience.
+The Strategy aims to transform the way governments in Canada work together to increase climate change resilience.

 Federal-Provincial-Territorial cooperation

 In order to respect and respond to local circumstances, differing climate risks faced in each region, and different levels of readiness in each province and territory, federal-provincial and federal-territorial action plans will be developed.
 This approach will support regional implementation of the Strategy and reflect the different risks and states of adaptation advancement in each province and territory.
 This approach will facilitate coordination, cooperation, and exchange of best practices between different orders of government.
-Bilateral action plans will support the goals and objectives of the National Adaptation Strategy and provincial and territorial governments’ climate change adaptation priorities.
+Bilateral action plans will support the goals and objectives of the Strategy and provincial and territorial governments’ climate change adaptation priorities.

 Indigenous-led action